piedoom/portfolio/content/projects/weather-station.md

 video = "weather-station/banner.mp4"
 no_title_on_hover = true
 duration_weeks = 2
 summary = "Overcast is a personal weather station right at your fingertips.
-The concept product is a smarthome device that provides useful weather, air quality, and noise pollution data to the user." show_synopsis = true
+The concept product is a smart home device that provides useful weather, air quality, and noise pollution data to the user." show_synopsis = true
 +++

 {{ key(title="Intro") }}

 {{ disclaimer(unfinished=true) }}

 {{ image(path="weather-station/mockups.png", noshadow=true) }}